OneEyeBlack/NSPackBuilder/README.md

 - **Tinfoil:** Is an store manager.

 # FILES
-- **Atmosphere Exosphere file:** A base Custom Firmware for your Nintendo Switch.
+- **Atmosphere Exosphere file:** A base Custom Firmware for your .
 - **Atmosphere Override file:** Settings for the Atmospheresuch as change the buttons to access the Homebrews and change the buttons to start a game without cheats.
 - **Atmosphere System file:** Settings for the Atmosphere such as Enable USB 3.0 and more.
 - **HB Menu Theme:** Change the theme on HB Menu.
-- **Hosts file:** Is a list of Nintendo's servers that atmosphere use to prevent your Switch to be banned.
+- **Hosts file:** Is a list of 's servers that atmosphere use to prevent your Switch to be banned.
 - **Hekate IPL file:** Launch boot options on Hekate.
 - **Hekate Launch Icons:** Icons for Hekate Launch boots.
 - **Sys FTPd file:** Setting file for Sys FTPd.